Delhivery files for $1 bn IPO; Softbank, Carlyle Group to offload shares

 Despite bringing down its expenses substantially since FY19, the logistics firm’s losses widened by as much as 35 per cent in FY21 which stood at Rs 415 crore as against the losses of Rs 268 crore in FY20.
 For the June quarter, the losses were reported at Rs 129 crore.

-The losses ballooned on account of increase in freight, handling and servicing costs , purchase of traded goods, employee benefit expenses among others.
+The losses ballooned on account of increase in freight, handling and servicing costs, purchase of traded goods, and employee benefit expenses, among others.

 The company said in its filing that it operated a pan-India network and provided services in 17,045 PIN codes, as of June 30.
 It also provided supply chain solutions to a diverse base of 21,342 active customers such as e-commerce marketplaces, direct-to-consumer e-tailers and enterprises and SMEs across several verticals such as FMCG, consumer durables, consumer electronics, lifestyle, retail, automotive and manufacturing, in the three months ended June 30.